Skip to main content

 We are a group of 16-25 year olds with lived experience of using mental health services, or caring for someone who has used these services.
-We meet every six to eight weeks and invite researchers or research teams who would like our advice and support to come and discuss their projects.
+We meet every three months and invite researchers or research teams who would like our advice and support to come and discuss their projects.

-We were founded in January 2014 by the National Institute for Health Research (NIHR) Clinical Research Network: Mental Health, and are now hosted and funded by the Service User Research Enterprise (SURE) and NIHR Maudsley Biomedical Research Centre (BRC) at South London and Maudsley NHS Foundation Trust and King’s College London.
-We were established in light of increasing awareness of the importance of service user involvement in research, and our main aims are to:
+Founded in January 2014, by the National Institute for Health and Care Research (NIHR) Clinical Research Network: Mental Health.
+Currently, we are hosted and funded by the Service User Research Enterprise (SURE) and NIHR Maudsley Biomedical Research Centre (BRC) at South London and Maudsley NHS Foundation Trust and King’s College London.
+We were established in light of increasing awareness of the importance of service user involvement in research.
+Our primary goals include:

 “Being part of the Young Person’s Mental Health Advisory Group has definitely made me more aware of different mental health issues and how these can be dealt with.
 But it’s more than that, I feel like it’s enabled me to develop personally and I’m much more confident now.”